paulschick/meteorite-tracker/notes/001-filtering-sorting.md

 ## 011 Meteorite Display Component

 This is the name I came up with.
 All that needs to be here is the markup for the div and button for "Filter Meteorites".
 Pass meteorite-list selector into its template.
 Start there.

+And this worked exactly as planned.
+With filterBy changing through the Input property, ngOnChanges is initiated and the data is sorted.

+NEXT

+I need to be able to toggle it back and remove the filter.
+Is there a way to have a button as a toggle?

+One way that I know is for the button to toggle a class...
+However I don't think I need to change everything again to implement a class toggle.

+Add another button for default view.

+## 012 Meteorite Default Filter